2021 applications now closed.

 To be eligible for a Trainee Travel Fund, the applicant must:

-- Be an ISRHML member in good standing (no pending dues at application deadline date) at the time of application deadline and at the time when proposed expansion (travel) occurs,
+- be an ISRHML member in good standing (no pending dues at application deadline date) at the time of application deadline and at the time when proposed expansion (travel) occurs, for applicants from LMIC countries according to the World Bank list, the membership of ISRHML can be covered by the grant funds

-- Be involved in a project that is relevant to research in human milk and lactation, and
+- usually be involved already in a project that is relevant to research in human milk and lactation, and

-- is otherwise not available or sufficient at the current location
+- and is otherwise not available or sufficient at the current location

-Awardees are selected based on evidence that their proposed activities will provide additional training that adds value to their academic or career development in the field of human milk and lactation, which otherwise could not be obtained in their current training environments.
+Awardees are selected based on evidence that the proposed activity will provide additional training that adds value to their academic and/or career development in the field of human milk and lactation AND that otherwise cannot be obtained in the current training environment.
+Awardees will also be selected based on evident potential for career growth in the field of human milk and lactation.

-Applicants will be assessed within the context of their specific disciplines.
+Applicants will be assessed within the context of their specific discipline.
 Successful applications would meet the following criteria:

 - The applicant's academic record is of high quality.